 Conditions: Medium/Hard Snow mixed with soft snow.
 One day with some tracked leftover powder on the side with perfect groomed powder.
 Really good groomed snow.

 Set Up: Centered 23″ wide 15 front -15 back

 Approximate Weight: Felt Normal in weight

 On Snow Feel: Nice and stable between the feet that is easy to one foot and flat base.
-It felt a little more loose than the Draft and Legend and had less flat to micro camber.
-Pathron actually has a micro camber of 0.25mm but that is just to small to really call it hybrid camber.
+It felt a little looser than the Draft and Legend and had less flat to micro camber.
+Pathron actually has a micro camber of 0.25mm but that is just too small to really call it hybrid camber.
 It’s more like flat to rocker for me and feels more that way on the hill.
-After that there is a moderate rocker making it catch free and fun.
+After that, there is a moderate rocker making it catch free and fun.

 Powder: Pretty easy float that wants to stay up in powder and it wasn’t bad for a twin with a centered stance.